-- Audit and Risk Committee - Remuneration and Nomination Committee
+- Audit and Risk Committee - Remuneration and Nomination Committee a.
+Audit and Risk Committee

 These committees operate in accordance with their committee charters approved by the Board.
 Copies of these charters can be viewed on the Group website (www.ingeniacommunities.com.au).